IsaacSchemm/Pandacap/README.md

 # Pandacap

-A single-user, Azure-hosted, ActivityPub-compatible art gallery and feed reader built on ASP.NET Core.
+A single-user art gallery, feed reader, and ActivityPub server, built on ASP.NET Core and designed for Azure.

 For more information, see Views/About/Index.cshtml.